nickscer/ModellingSystems/MA2MMS_ProjA_Gr1.md

 | $(2500000, 0)$                                    | $\lambda_{1} = -0.61$, $\lambda_{2} = 0.5585$           | Unstable saddle point         |
 | $(0, \frac{31}{41}K_{G})$                              | $\lambda_{1} = 0.0244$, $\lambda_{2} = -1.03$           | Unstable saddle point         |
 | $(\frac{K_{R}-\frac{124}{205}K_{G}}{0.928}, \frac{\frac{31}{41}K_{G}-0.09K_{R}}{0.928})$  | $\lambda_{1} \approx -0.162$, $\lambda_{2} \approx -0.620$          | Asymptotically stable sink point |

+From the table we can clearly see as predicted, taking $H = -0.2$, gives us a co-existance point at $(738540, 2201824)$.

+# Conclusion

+This study modeled the population dynamics of red and grey squirrels in the UK, illustrating the competitive dominance of grey squirrels and their impact on red squirrel populations.
+By incorporating a harvesting strategy into the Lotka-Volterra model, the results showed that reducing the number of grey squirrels could increase red squirrel populations by over 600,000.

+The findings emphasize the importance of targeted control measures, such as harvesting and habitat management, to support red squirrel conservation.
+These insights provide actionable strategies for sustainable species management and highlight the value of mathematical modeling in addressing ecological challenges.

 # Appendix